apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 - [SAML2 IdP metadata](../installation/Configuring-SAML2-DynamicMetadata.html) can now be signed.
 - Minor improvements to indexing operations for [MongoDb ticket registry](../ticketing/MongoDb-Ticket-Registry.html).
 - Additional support is built in to provide for Spring Boot's `startup` actuator endpoint.
+- In [delegated authentication](../integration/Delegate-Authentication.html) scenarios, CAS is now able to retry the authentication attempt using forceful authentication requests upon failed attempts.

 ## Library Upgrades